 - Known variants If "Variant database" is chosen above, provide a variant track of known SNPs in the population annotated with allele frequencies (e.g. dbSNP).
 The variant track can be restricted to the target region to improve computation time.
 This can be done using the Filter Based on Overlap tool, see https://resources.qiagenbioinformatics.com/manuals/clcgenomicsworkbench/current/index.php?manual=Filter_Based_on_Overlap.html.
 If "Germline variants" are chosen above, provide a variant track with matching germline variants.
 The variants are automatically filtered to heterozygous variants.
 For optimal performance, the variants should be high confidence.

 - Centromeres If provided, the centromeric regions will be excluded from the region-level ploidy track.
+Note that the targets in the CNV target-level annotation track must not overlap or be placed in between centromeric regions.

 - Normalize coverage using allele frequencies If enabled, allele frequencies will be used to find the correct coverage normalization.
 If a large fraction of targets are affected by say a deletion, the normalization factor used for the sample will be too low, resulting in underdetection.
 However, a deletion is both expected to affect the coverage and the allele frequencies and this information can be used to correct the normalization factor (see tables 11.2 and 11.3).
 As an example, if the control sample has copy number 2 for all targets, but the case sample has copy number 1 for all targets, the coverage after correcting for total library size should ideally be adjusted by a factor 0.5.
 Enabling this option is recommended for small panels where a large fraction of targets may be affected by CNV events.